Shhsvri/BIOF045-NGS_Analysis/Day2_DNAseq/lessons/02_variant-calling.md

 <img src="../img/variant_calling_workflow_2.png" width="450">

-Some of the more popular tools for calling variants include [SAMtools mpileup](http://samtools.sourceforge.net/mpileup.shtml), [the GATK suite](https://www.broadinstitute.org/gatk/about/) and [FreeBayes](https://github.com/ekg/freebayes#freebayes-a-haplotype-based-variant-detector) ([Garrison and Marth, 2012](http://arxiv.org/abs/1207.3907)).
-While it can be useful to work through the [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/) we will be using FreeBayes in this module as it is just as sensitive and precise, but has no license restrictions.
+Some of the more popular tools for calling variants include [bcftools mpileup](http://samtools.sourceforge.net/mpileup.shtml), [the GATK suite](https://www.broadinstitute.org/gatk/about/) and [FreeBayes](https://github.com/ekg/freebayes#freebayes-a-haplotype-based-variant-detector) ([Garrison and Marth, 2012](http://arxiv.org/abs/1207.3907)).
+While it can be useful to work through the [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/) we will be using FreeBayes in this module as it is just as sensitive and precise (maybe even better), but has java requirements.
+Also, it is much more straightforward to use.
 After calling variants, we will filter out low quality variants using *[vcftools](https://vcftools.github.io/index.html)*, a toolkit designed to work with Variant Call Format or VCF files.

 ## Freebayes